opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/cat-index-tool.md

 ## Execute parameters

-The following table lists all available parameters when running the tool.
+The following table lists all tool parameters that are available when running the agent.

 Parameter	| Type | Required/Optional | Description
 :--- | :--- | :--- | :---